Official Buying Co-Op Site

 What's So Great About Our Coffee?

-That's what our coffees are all about .
-Taste a coffee from Kenya, Africa, or from Costa Rica, in Central America, or Sumatra Mandheling dark roast, from Indonesia, or an Altura, from the hills of Mexico.
+That's what our coffees are all about.
+Taste coffee from Kenya Africa, or from Costa Rica in Central America, or Sumatra Mandheling dark roast from Indonesia, or an Altura coffee from the hills of Mexico.
 These are the coffees you can taste every day at Hard Bean, and they don't cost any more.

 We also bring in interesting coffees from all over, on a weekly basis.
-So taste the best coffees from around the world in one of our shops, or order some on line.
+So taste the best coffees and unblended beans from around the world in one of our shops, one of the many cafes associated with Hard Bean, or order some online.
+If you want to sell this high-quality coffee from around the world yourself, Own a Coffee Business can help you start your own coffee cafe.

 And watch for "Master Bean" who will guide you to some interesting and wonderful coffees.